drhsqlite/fossil-mirror/www/gitusers.md

     cd repo
     fossil remote add work https://dev-server.example.com/repo

-We’ve chosen the new “`fossil clone URI`” syntax added in Fossil 2.14 rather than separate `clone` and `open` commands to make the parallel with Git clearer.
+We’ve chosen the new “`fossil clone URI`” syntax rather than separate `clone` and `open` commands to make the parallel with Git clearer.
 [See above](#mwd) for more on that topic.